In this article

 Let’s be real — sometimes you’re going to end up three days out with half the work left.
 It happens.
 ADHD and procrastination are close friends.

-That’s what Panic Mode is for.
-When you’re under three days out, it activates automatically and asks one question: What is the minimum viable deliverable?
+That’s what the Panic Mode page is for.
+When you’re under three days out, you flip to it and answer one question: What is the minimum viable deliverable?

 Panic Mode strips everything to Must-Have tasks only.
 Nice-to-Haves disappear.
 Should-Haves get reconsidered.
 You’re left with the smallest version of the project that still counts.